Digital marketing has seen quite a few innovations in the last few years.

 Many of my clients have told me that they don’t want to use live chat because it seems too complicated.

-But when I tell them live chat cuts support costs in half and increases conversion rates by almost half, they’re much more open to the idea.
+But when I tell them live chat cuts support costs by 30% and increases conversion rates by almost half, they’re much more open to the idea.
 (Imagine that!)

 It seems like the benefits of live chat are too good to be true, but if you put the work in to create a winning chat system, you’ll see just how real those amazing benefits are.